daniazahid/IPAddressTracker/README.md

 # Frontend Hiring Test - IP Tracker Application (Intermediate)

 This test is a part of the hiring process at TuringTech for the Frontend Engineer position.
-It should take you between 3 to 5 hours, depending on your experience, to implement the minimal version.
-But we thought about a few bonuses, so feel free to spend some time on them if you want.

-*Feel free to apply!
-Drop us a line with your LinkedIn/GitHub/Twitter at hr@turingtechnologies.org.*

 ## Brief